Do families have to pay tuition to attend hta?

 Are there opportunities for my child to socialize with peers outside of the classroom?

 Each division has scheduled events, such as prom for high school students and other social events.
 There are also a variety of field trips throughout the year.
-Students enjoy socializing during breaks on Learning Center days as well.
+Students enjoy socializing during breaks while on campus as well.

 What does the student supply fee cover?

-The Student Supply Fee covers basic classroom supplies including, but not limited to the following: markers, calculators, white boards, notebooks, pens, manipulatives, reading packets, lab kits, other single use academic supplies and an HTA t-shirt, which will be distributed in September 2017.
-At the K-8th grade level it also assists in subsidizing the supply fee charged to HTA from K12 Inc. At the high school level it assists in subsidizing novels, course packets and other curricular materials.
+The Student Supply Fee covers basic classroom supplies including but not limited to the following: markers, calculators, white boards, notebooks, pens, manipulatives, reading packets, lab kits, other single use academic supplies and an HTA t-shirt, which is distributed in October of each school year.
 The $35 student fee is highly subsidized from the actual cost of student supplies.
-If a family qualifies with the Application for Reduced Fees then the supply fee is further subsidized.
+If a family qualifies with the Application for Reduced Fees, the supply fee may be further reduced.